Welcome

 1. Foreseeability of Psychiatric Harm

 It is not enough to show that some harm was foreseeable.
-The claimant must establish that it was reasonably foreseeable that a person of ‘normal fortitude’ or ‘ordinary phlegm’ in the claimant's position would suffer a recognised psychiatric illness as a result of witnessing the event.
-This objective test sets a baseline standard, although the ‘egg-shell skull’ rule may apply if this threshold is met (meaning the defendant takes the victim as they find them, even if unusually susceptible).
+The claimant must establish that it was reasonably foreseeable that a person of normal fortitude or ordinary phlegm in the claimant's position would suffer a recognised psychiatric illness as a result of witnessing the event.
+This is an objective test focused on typical robustness; the law expects a reasonable degree of fortitude from the public.
+The classic illustration of this restraint is Bourhill v Young [1943] AC 92, where a bystander who neither saw the collision nor was in danger failed to recover.

 2. Proximity of Relationship: Close Ties of Love and Affection

-• Presumed Ties: The law presumes such ties exist between spouses, civil partners, parents and children, and fiancés.
+• Presumed ties: The law presumes close ties between spouses, civil partners, parents and children, and fiancés.
+No additional proof is required in these categories unless the defendant adduces evidence to rebut the presumption.

-• Proof Required: For other relationships (e.g., siblings, grandparents, friends), the claimant must adduce evidence to prove the requisite close tie.
-In Alcock, claims by siblings and other relatives failed where such ties were not specifically evidenced.
+• Proof required: For other relationships (e.g., siblings, grandparents, cohabitees who are not engaged or in a legally recognised partnership, and friends), the claimant must prove the close tie as a matter of evidence.
+In Alcock, claims by siblings and other relatives failed for want of proof of the requisite closeness.

 3. Proximity in Time and Space

-• Immediate Aftermath: This concept was explored in McLoughlin v O'Brian [1983] 1 AC 410.
-Mrs McLoughlin arrived at the hospital approximately two hours after a serious road accident involving her family.
-She witnessed their injuries before they had been treated or cleaned up ('still covered in oil and mud').
-The House of Lords held this fell within the immediate aftermath.
-In contrast, claimants in Alcock who identified bodies in a mortuary some eight to nine hours later were held to be outside the immediate aftermath.
+• Immediate aftermath: McLoughlin v O'Brian [1983] 1 AC 410 remains the touchstone.
+There, the claimant arrived at the hospital about two hours after a serious road accident involving her family and saw them in the same condition as at the crash scene (covered in oil and mud, untreated).
+This was held to fall within the immediate aftermath.
+By contrast, in Alcock, identifying loved ones in a mortuary some eight to nine hours later fell outside the aftermath.

 4. Means of Perception: Direct Sight or Hearing

-The psychiatric injury must result from the claimant perceiving the shocking event or its aftermath with their own unaided senses (sight or hearing).
+The psychiatric injury must result from the claimant perceiving the shocking event or its immediate aftermath with their own unaided senses.

 5. Sudden Shock Requirement